roninbar/ip-tcp-http/README.md

 #### UDP (User Datagram Protocol)

 -   UDP is a very simple protocol that mainly adds the two port numbers (sender and recipient) to the underlying IP packet and not much else.
+-   UDP communication uses discrete _datagrams_ (messages) like letters in the mail.
+    -   Each datagram is delivered in one IP packet.
 -   UDP is useful for real-time applications like live video and audio and multiplayer games.

 #### TCP (Transmission Control Protocol)

 -   Much more sophisticated than UDP.
--   Allows application code to view the data as a continuous stream of bytes (actually two streams: one in each direction).
+-   Allows application code to view the data as one long _stream_, or series, of bytes (actually two streams: one in each direction).
 -   Connection-based, like a telephone call.
 -   Doesn't limit message size.
 -   Used as the transport layer for HTTP.